catalystcalifornia/RaceCounts/Methodology/README_Key_Takeaways.md

          disp_type = ifelse(disparity_z < 0, 'below', 'worse than'))
 ```

 * Step 2: Create the "shells" used to create the key finding sentences.
 Use the variables created above to generate key findings.
 Combine Above and Below Average Disparity and Outcomes Findings.
 Then, bind those findings together.
+At this point, we do not export the combined findings in rda_places_findings.

 ```
 disp_avg_statement <- avg_statement_df %>%